House hunting: How to find apartments or houses in Munich

 Student halls of residence

-For trainees and students there are student halls of residence which are a great way to live inexpensively in Munich.
-The problem is that most of these are full and therefore can have very long waiting times.
-So it’s advisable to research the individual halls in advance and if possible to get on the waiting list.
-You can find further information here.
+For trainees and students, there are student halls of residence in Munich, which are quite affordable.
+The problem is that most of these are full and can have very long waiting times.
+It's advisable to research on individual halls in advance and get on the waiting list.

-Those who come to study in Munich and want to live in student halls of residence should expect to wait one and four semesters.
+Those who come to study in Munich and want to live in student halls of residence should expect to wait 1 - 4 semesters.
 Students should look for other accommodation in advance to tide them over.
 On the topic of “Student living” you will find lots of tips, information and addresses on the Munich Student Union website.

-Mitwohnzentralen could be the solution for those wanting to stay in Munich for a few weeks or months, for example for an internship.
-These provide rooms and flats of Munich residents who are temporarily away and make them available for short-term letting.
-However, this is not necessarily cheap as the agencies charge a commission fee, the cost of which is determined by rental duration and rent cost.
-The Mitwohnzentrale for Munich can be also be found here.
+Mitwohnzentralen could be the solution for those planning to stay in Munich for a few weeks or months - for example, for an internship.
+They provide rooms and flats for short-term letting to Munich residents who are temporarily away ("Wohnen auf Zeit" - or in English: residing for a short time).
+However, they are not necessarily cheap, as the agencies charge a commission fee - the cost of which is determined by rental duration and rent cost.
+Many Mitwohnzentralen for München can be found online.

-Regardless of whether it's a flat for you alone, a student residence, with a partner or a WG, we have a couple of tips for everyone who is looking for accommodation on the housing market.
+Munich's high quality of life comes at a price: rental and purchase prices in the city are very high.
+Whether it's a flat for you alone, a student residence, with a partner or a WG, we have some tips for everyone who is looking for accommodation on the housing market.

-The housing section of the large Munich newspapers is a well-tried option as the majority of the flats / rooms on offer are mediated by an agent, i.e. up to two rental payments including VAT have to be paid as a fee.
+The housing section on major Munich newspapers is popular, and the majority of the flats / rooms on offer are mediated by an agent.
+Therefore up to two rental payments including VAT have to be paid as a fee.

-Also, notice boards in universities, technical colleges or cafeterias are always worth a look.
+Notice boards in universities, technical colleges or cafeterias are always worth a look as well.